 Lessons from the pandemic that can help heal our planet

-As we enter the fall of 2020, the COVID-19 pandemic continues to disrupt lives, businesses, and entire economies.
-At the same time, climate change is fueling increasingly powerful natural disasters—massive floods in the southeast caused by slow-moving hurricanes, and megafires shrouding western states with smoke.
+As we begin a new year, the COVID-19 pandemic continues to disrupt lives, businesses, and entire economies.
+At the same time, climate change is fueling increasingly powerful natural disasters—massive floods in the southeast caused by slow-moving hurricanes, and megafires that shrouded the western states with smoke throughout the fall.

 We all want life to get back to normal.
 But as we struggle with the dangerous impacts of climate change, it’s clear that our old path was not the best way forward and we now have a rare opportunity to change it.
 If we make the right decisions on how to restart our economies, we can emerge from this crisis with better ways of working, living, and traveling to make a healthier, more sustainable world.